Antonis Samaras: Prime Minister of Greece (2012–2015)

 Samaras implemented a series of reforms and austerity measures with the aim of reducing government budget deficits and making the Greek economy competitive.
 In 2013 he passed reform bills approving the layoff of 15,000 public employees, among them high school teachers, school guards and municipal policemen.
 At the same time, he cut value-added tax (VAT) in restaurants to 13 percent from 23 percent.
 He also passed a bill instituting the Single Property Tax and the auction of houses.
 The Minister of Administrative Reform and e-Governance Kyriakos Mitsotakis implemented an evaluation process on the public sector to locate surplus staff members.

 Greece achieved a primary government budget surplus in 2013.
 In April 2014, Greece returned to the global bond market as it successfully sold €3 billion worth of five-year government bonds at a yield of 4.95%.
 Greece's credit rating was upgraded by Fitch from B− to B. Greece returned to growth after six years of economic decline in the second quarter of 2014, and was the eurozone's fastest-growing economy in the third quarter.
 Tourism also grew.
 It is estimated that throughout 2013 Greece welcomed over 17.93 million tourists, an increase of 10% compared to 2012.
 More than 22 million tourists visited Greece in 2014.
 On healthcare, Minister for Health Adonis Georgiadis gave complete free pharmaceutical coverage to more than 2.000.000 uninsured citizens, with the cost being set at 340 million euros.

 On 9 December 2014, Samaras announced the candidacy of New Democracy politician Stavros Dimas for the position of President of Greece.
 Dimas failed to secure the required majority of MPs of the Hellenic Parliament in the first three rounds of voting.
 According to the provisions of the Constitution of Greece, snap elections were held on 25 January 2015, which were won by Syriza.
 Tsipras succeeded Samaras, who resigned as Leader of New Democracy on 5 July 2015, following the overwhelming victory of the "No" vote in the bailout referendum, naming Vangelis Meimarakis as transitional leader.
 Samaras had been backing a "Yes" vote, together with his party, before the referendum.

+Post-premiership

+In 2023, Samaras made controversial statements against the LGBTQI+ community, suggesting that LGBTQI+ rights have no place in Europe.
+He also disputed gender identity, arguing that only biological gender is real, and made xenophobic remarks against migrants, claiming that "they are tearing Europe apart".
+These remarks drew public backlash, with the Minister of State, Akis Skertsos, failing to condemn them, stating that as a former Prime Minister, he has every right to express himself however he sees fit.